salesforce/DialogStudio/README.md

 ## News!

 * [Initial Release] July 2023, we're thrilled to the initial release of the largest unified Dialog dataset collection.
 The full list of all available datasets is [here](./Dataset_Stats.csv).
-You can also view our temporary [Google Sheets](https://docs.google.com/spreadsheets/d/1P6bjureUcVtYGNnKOhKpcAV3nmPGpB6Lp_MqXC-q3wY/edit?pli=1#gid=0) for a color-coded overview.

 ## Contents